robert-osborne/django-kevin/README.md

 In order for grunt to notify you of warnings and when the build is finished, you need a [notification system](https://github.com/dylang/grunt-notify#notification-systems) installed.
 Below is the Mac OSX notification command-line tool:

     brew install terminal-notifier

+In order to use Redis for caching and queuing, you need to download it and have it running in the background.
+This will also set `redis-server` to automatically run at launch:

+    brew install redis
+    ln -sfv /usr/local/opt/redis/*.plist ~/Library/LaunchAgents
+    launchctl load ~/Library/LaunchAgents/homebrew.mxcl.redis.plist
+    launchctl start ~/Library/LaunchAgents/homebrew.mxcl.redis.plist

 Development Mode
 ================